codemagic-ci-cd/cli-tools/docs/xcode-project_use-profiles.md

 Do not use ANSI colors to format terminal output

-**--log-stream={stderr, stdout}**
+**--log-stream=stderr|stdout**

 Log output stream.
-[Default: stderr]
+Default: stderr
 ### Optional arguments for command use_profiles

 **--project=XCODE_PROJECT_PATTERN**

 Path to Xcode project (*.xcodeproj).
 Can be either a path literal, or a glob pattern to match projects in working directory.
-Type `Path`.
 Multiple arguments.
-Default: `**/*.xcodeproj`
+Default:&nbsp;`**/*.xcodeproj`

 **--profile=PROFILE_PATHS**

 Path to provisioning profile.
 Can be either a path literal, or a glob pattern to match provisioning profiles.
-Type `Path`.
 Multiple arguments.
-Default: `$HOME/Library/MobileDevice/Provisioning Profiles/*.mobileprovision`
+Default:&nbsp;`$HOME/Library/MobileDevice/Provisioning Profiles/*.mobileprovision`

 **--export-options-plist=EXPORT_OPTIONS_PATH**

 Path to the generated export options plist.
-Type `Path`.
-Default: `$HOME/export_options.plist`
+Default:&nbsp;`$HOME/export_options.plist`

 **--custom-export-options=CUSTOM_EXPORT_OPTIONS**

 Custom options for generated export options as JSON string.
 For example '{"uploadBitcode": false, "uploadSymbols": false}'.
-Type `_json_dict`